mariobox/mariosanchez.org-metalsmith/src/articles/https.md

 tags: tech, advanced
 ---

-I recently configured my web server to serve this site over HTTPS.
+I recently configured my web server to serve this site over <abbr title="Hypertext Tranfer Protocol Secure">HTTPS</abbr>.
 In fact, if you look at the URL in the address bar of your browser, you should see a *lock* icon to the left of the URL:

 <img src="/img/httpsms.jpg" />